CentOS 7 reached its CentOS 7 reached its End-of-Life (EOL) on June 30, 2024.

-Before making any changes, create a backup of the current repository file to allow for easy reversion if necessary:
+Before making any changes, create a backup of the existing CentOS repository configuration:

 cp -v /etc/yum.repos.d/CentOS-Base.repo{,-backup}